 According to federal law, vessel owners must reasonably ensure the seaworthiness of their ships, boats, tugs, dredges, barges or any other vessels.
-This means owners must take reasonable steps to avoid or address dangerous working conditions arising out of vessel and equipment maintenance and repair.
+This means owners must take reasonable steps to avoid or address dangerous working conditions.
+This can also include things that arise out of vessel and equipment maintenance and repair.

-A claim of unseaworthiness under the Jones Act enables an injured seaman to seek compensation directly from the owner of a ship or other vessel, whether or not the owner had any prior knowledge of the dangerous conditions.
+A claim of unseaworthiness under the Jones Act enables an injured seaman to seek compensation directly from the owner of a ship or other vessel.
+This is the case whether or not the owner had any prior knowledge of the dangerous conditions.

-If you were injured or a family member was killed in a maritime accident that occurred on a vessel that was unseaworthy, please contact the Houston, Texas, attorneys of Stevenson & Murray for a free consultation.
-All client consultations are strictly confidential.
-The firm serves clients injured on vessels operating in the Gulf of Mexico and on seas and oceans worldwide.
+Were you injured?
+Or, was a family member killed in a maritime accident that occurred on an unseaworthy vessel?
+If so, then please contact the Houston, Texas, attorneys of Stevenson & Murray.
+We offer a free consultation.
+Additionally, all client consultations are strictly confidential.
+The law firm serves clients injured on vessels operating in the Gulf of Mexico as well as on seas and oceans worldwide.

-Undermanning of vessels, equipment failure, missing safety equipment, lack of an appropriate number of life vests or rafts; any of these may constitute a failure of seaworthiness.
-Even a temporary condition like broken rigging, a malfunctioning crane or winch, or an onboard oil spill resulting in slippery decks can give rise to a seaworthiness claim.
+Examples include undermanning of vessels, equipment failure, missing safety equipment, lack of an appropriate number of life vests or rafts.
+Any of these may constitute a failure of seaworthiness.
+Even a temporary condition can give rise to a seaworthiness claim.
+Examples include broken rigging, a malfunctioning crane or winch, or an onboard oil spill resulting in slippery decks

-Seaworthiness failure claims often involve complex issues of liability and fine legal distinctions that may be beyond the experience of any but the most accomplished maritime and admiralty attorneys.
-Seaworthiness claims may require standing up for the rights of an injured crewman against the interests of a major multinational corporation.
+Seaworthiness failure claims often involve complex issues of liability as well as fine legal distinctions.
+These may be beyond the experience of any but the most accomplished maritime and admiralty attorneys.
+Furthermore, seaworthiness claims may require standing up for the rights of an injured crewman against the interests of a major multinational corporation.

-The Texas law firm of Stevenson & Murray welcomes the opportunity to stand up for you and fight for your recovery after a seaworthiness failure resulted in serious injury or wrongful death on an unsafe vessel.
-We invite you to contact our Houston offices (713)597-3836 to discuss your case in a free, confidential consultation.
+The Texas law firm of Stevenson & Murray welcomes the opportunity to stand up for you.
+We will fight for your recovery after a seaworthiness failure resulted in serious injury or wrongful death on an unsafe vessel.
+We invite you to contact our Houston offices (713) 622-3223 to discuss your case in a free, confidential consultation.
 You may also contact us by email for straightforward answers or to request a case evaluation.